northflank-examples/ruby-on-rails-example/README.md

 - Select this repository in Northflank when creating a new service
 - Wait for the app to build and visit the newly assigned URL.
 That's it!

+### Authorizing hosts

+This application has been configured to [authorize hosts](https://guides.rubyonrails.org/configuring.html#actiondispatch-hostauthorization) passed via the environment variable `APPLICATION_HOSTS`.
+This variable is set to `.code.run` in the Dockerfile to allow all Northflank-generated subdomains by default.
+You can change this, if necessary, by setting the environment variable.
+It is recommended you authorize only your specific domain if deploying to production.

 ### Live Demo
 [https://example--ruby-on-rails--examples--nort-kcwl.code.run](https://example--ruby-on-rails--examples--nort-kcwl.code.run)